Lawrence1024/FBLAComputerGameSimulation/README.md

       * Different scenes and scene transition are provided
    5. Tip in a level
       * A tip button will show up if the user got stuck on a level
+        * Clicking on it will prompt a video on how to pass the level
    6. Leaderboard and scoreboard
       * The leaderboard on the main menu ranks the players according to their star count
       * The scoreboard on each level ranks the players according to their points in that level